 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the Plan are described in Note 1 to the financial statements.
-Except as noted below, no new accounting policies were adopted and the application of existing policies was not changed during 2016.
-We noted no transactions entered into by the Plan during the year for which there is a lack of authoritative guidance or consensus.
+No new accounting policies were adopted and the application of existing policies was not changed during the year ended June 30, 2017.
+We noted no transactions entered into by the System during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.